Green v Lord Somerleyton

-Green v Lord Somerleyton is an English land law and tort law case, concerning easements of surface water/ditch drainage and the tests for nuisance in English law.
+Green v Lord Somerleyton [2003] EWCA Civ 198 is an English land law and tort law case, concerning easements of surface water/ditch drainage and the tests for nuisance in English law.
 In this case there was no remedy for the flooding found to be natural and not recently exacerbated by the defendant.
 The court attached to the properties an old, 1921, easement of drainage passing both land holdings, in this case two common examples of lowland water engineering, dykes controlled against tides by one-way valves, mentioned in the properties' deeds and, duplicatively, established the right by prescription.
 The dykes lay in the claimant's own land who had failed to maintain them and failed to account for the flows caused by reduction of water extraction from the lake upstream.
 The claimant had failed to repair the pump and clear ditches on his own land which had been agreed between the previous owners to give channelled drainage from a lake above.
 It was for the claimant to recognise the danger posed by its waterline being raised in 1954 by the building up of a weir.